BoltzExchange/boltz-backend/docs/api-v2.md

 ## WebSocket

-Instead of polling for swap status updates, clients can subscribe to updates with a WebSocket.
 The endpoints are available at:

 * Testnet: `wss://api.testnet.boltz.exchange/v2/ws`
 * Mainnet: `wss://api.boltz.exchange/v2/ws`

+### Swap Updates

+Instead of polling for swap status updates, clients can subscribe to updates with a WebSocket.

 To subscribe to swap status updates, send a message like below. `args` is a list of swap ids to subscribe to.